WeichenLi1223/weichenli/_pages/about.md

   - /about/
   - /about.html
 ---
 🐻 About me
 ------
 I am a third-year Ph.D. student in the Machine Learning group at the University of Kaiserslautern-Landau, supervised by Professor [Sophie Fellenz](https://ml.informatik.uni-kl.de/people/sophie-burkhardt.php).
 My research primarily focuses on language-based deep reinforcement learning.

 🐣 Research Interests
 ======
-1. Language-Based Reinforcement Learning
+<h1>1.
+Language-Based Reinforcement Learning<h1>:
+Text-based adventure games are a popular testbed for language-based reinforcement learning (RL).
+In previous work, deep Q-learning is most often used as the learning agent.
+Q-learning algorithms are difficult to apply to complex real-world domains, for example due to their instability in training.
+Therefore, we adapt the Soft-Actor-Critic (SAC) algorithm to the domain of text-based adventure games in this paper.
+To deal with sparse extrinsic rewards from the environment, we combine the SAC with a potential-based reward shaping technique to provide more informative (dense) reward signals to the RL agent.
+The SAC method achieves higher scores than the Q-learning methods on many games with only half the number of training steps.
+Additionally, the reward shaping technique helps the agent to learn the policy faster and improve the score for some games.
+Overall, our findings show that the SAC algorithm is a well-suited approach for text-based games.
-2. Safety Reinforcement Learning
+<h1>2.
+Safety Reinforcement Learning<h1>:
+Reinforcement Learning (RL) has demonstrated its potential in solving goal-oriented sequential tasks.
+However, with the increasing capabilities of RL agents, ensuring morally responsible agent behavior is becoming a pressing concern.
+Previous approaches have included moral considerations by statically assigning a moral score to each action at runtime.
+However, these methods do not account for the potential moral value of future states when evaluating immoral actions.
+This limits the ability to find trade-offs between different aspects of moral behavior and the utility of the action.
+In this paper, we aim to factor in moral scores by adding a constraint to the RL objective that is incorporated during training, thereby dynamically adapting the policy function.
+By combining Lagrangian optimization and meta-gradient learning, we develop an RL method that is able to find a trade-off between immoral behavior and performance in the decision-making process.

 🐥 Publications
 ======
 1. W. Li, R. Devidze, W. Mustafa, and S. Fellenz.(2024) Ethics in Action: Training Reinforcement Learning Agent for Moral Decision-making In Text-based Adventure Games.
 (To appear)Proceedings of International Conference on Artificial Intelligence and Statistics (AISTATS)
-2. W. Li, R. Devidze, S. Fellenz.(2023) Learning to play text-based adventure games with maximum entropy reinforcement learning.
+2. W. Li, R. Devidze, S. Fellenz.(2023) [Learning to play text-based adventure games with maximum entropy reinforcement learning](https://arxiv.org/abs/2302.10720).
 European Conference on Machine Learning and Data Mining (ECML PDKK)
-3. W. Li.et.al.(2022),Topic-Guided Knowledge Graph Construction for Argument Mining.
+3. W. Li.et.al.(2022),[Topic-Guided Knowledge Graph Construction for Argument Mining](https://ieeexplore.ieee.org/document/9667720).
 IEEE International Conference on Big Knowledge(ICBK)